aleixabuli/money-recruitment-be-test/README.md

 ## TODO:
 There is some things that, if I had more time, I would do:
 - Migrate the project to `.Net Core 6`, so we can benefit of all new features and performance that offers
-- Create a good management of the exceptions, so when the API returns an error, will show a proper message description and also a CORRECT `StatusCode`
+- Create a good management of the exceptions, so when the API returns an error, will show a proper message description and also a CORRECT `HTTP Code`
 - Review another time the `GET api/v1/calendar` Calendar Controller endpoint.
 The code written there can be more readable and can be improved in terms of performance
 - Do more tests in the VacationalRental.Api.Tests project
 - Create the optional PUT endpoint